 Alden Solovy spreads joy and excitement for prayer.
-A liturgist and poet, his work has been used by people of many faiths throughout the world.
-He’s written more than 900 pieces of new liturgy, offering a fresh Jewish voice, challenging the boundaries between poetry, meditation, personal growth, storytelling, and prayer.
-He’s a teacher, a writing coach, and an award-winning essayist and journalist.
+A liturgist, poet, and lyricist, his work has been used by people of many faiths throughout the world.
+Alden offers a fresh Jewish voice, challenging the boundaries between poetry, meditation, personal growth, storytelling, and prayer.
+He’s an educator, a writing coach, and an award-winning essayist and journalist.
 Alden is the Liturgist-in-Residence at the Pardes Institute of Jewish Studies.

 Alden’s writing was transformed by multiple tragedies, marked in 2009 by the sudden death of his wife from catastrophic brain injury.
 As a result, he deepened his exploration of meditation, poetry, liturgy, and personal prayer as a healing, spiritual practice.